JefferyVin/jefferyvin.github.io/source/Diary/index.md

 OMG OMG OMG I GOT UIUC OFFER
 This is going to be the greatest comeback story of all time.
 I need to accept this offer before 14th.

+# Oct 1, 2024

+I was torn about this offer i recieved.

 <br>
 <br>